TMJ Treatment Madison WI

 TMJ stands for the Temporomandibular Joint (TMJ), an important joint formed by your skull and jawbone, using the muscles needed for you to talk and chew food.
 This very important joint opens and closes your mouth, acting as a sliding hinge that allows for up and down, as well as side to side movement, for chewing, yawning, singing, etc.

 As an important joint, there are a lot of things that can go wrong with it, resulting in discomfort, clenching, and teeth grinding.
 To experience TMJ pain, a disc of cartilage is often misaligned that keeps your jaw movement smooth and separates the bones of the joint.
 When the muscles become irritated the joints can displace.
-It can also be caused by arthritis or other joint disease.
-The smoothness is interrupted, and can cause popping, clicking, muscle tenderness, joint tenderness, as well as the inability for you to open your mouth all the way.
+It can also be caused by arthritis or another joint disease.
+The smoothness is interrupted and can cause popping, clicking, muscle tenderness, joint tenderness, as well as the inability for you to open your mouth all the way.

 Chronic sufferers may experience headaches, dizziness, earaches, and even difficulty hearing.
 It can also lead to pain that radiates to the face, head, neck, and even shoulders from the severe clenching and grinding of the jaw.